2026 Federal Budget – laws passed

 - From 1 July 2026, the $20,000 (GST inclusive) instant asset write-off will become permanent, making it easier to immediately deduct the cost of business essentials like tools, equipment or vehicles.

-- The 50% capital gains tax discount for small businesses will be extended to those with a turnover of up to $10 million instead of $2 million.
+- The 50% capital gain tax discount for small businesses will be extended to those with a turnover of up to $10 million instead of $2 million.